Terreii/use-pouchdb/docs/api/provider.md

 Hooks access the _local_ database if `undefined`, `null`, `"_default"` or `"local"` is passed to their `db` option.
 To access the _remote_ database you must pass `remote` to the hook's `db` option.

-To change this, change the `default`'s value.
-All hooks that access the _default_ database will re-query, using the new _default_ database.
+To change the _default database_, change the `default`'s value.
+All hooks that access the _default database_ will re-query, using the new _default database_, while still returning the old content.

+This pattern can be used for the first visit: Use the remote db when no local data exist.
+But sync in the background.
+Once all data is locally available, fetch all used views and indexes on the local db, which will start the indexing.
+And then switch to the local db.

 ```jsx
 import React from 'react'